Grandma’s poem

 ~ Cecelia Margaret Cassidy ~ August 31, 1975

-It took me a bit to put Grandma’s words into historical context, as a lot was going on in the mid 1970s.
+It took me a week or so to put Grandma’s words into historical context, as a lot was going on in the mid-1970s.
 We lived in Indiana, so far from Mom’s New England roots.
-Two children in college.
-The aftermath of Watergate and Vietnam, with “Women’s Lib” swirling about.
+The nest was half-empty, with two children in college.
+The aftermath of Watergate and Vietnam, with “Women’s Lib” swirling about made for a confusing time.

-But then I checked the date.
-Of course!
-It was two weeks after Mom returned triumphantly from her first Midwest Writers Workshop, where she received high praise for her poetry.
-(She almost didn’t go, but signed up at the last minute.)
+But then I checked the date of the poem.
+It was written two weeks after Mom returned triumphantly from her first Midwest Writers Workshop, where she received high praise for her poetry.

 And that, my friends, is why World Poetry Day is on Grandma’s birthday.
-(Well, as far as I’m concerned.)
+(Well, as far as I’m concerned, anyway.)

 “To Joan” ©1975 Cecelia Margaret Cassidy.
 All rights reserved.